LivePersonInc/developer-center/pages/documents/account-configuration/workdays/methods/create.md

 **'isDefault' entity state**

 API does not allow multiple defaults simultaneously.
-Once a workday is set as default, any other workday which was set as default will turn to default=false.
+Once a workday is set as default, any other workday which was set as default will be set as default=false.

 **Request Body**